jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 lastUpdated: 1744987245
 ---

-As long as content exists, content management will be a relevant factor for online publishers, bloggers and developers, alike.
+As long as content exists, content management will be a important factor for online publishers, bloggers and developers, alike.
 Some tools like no-code platforms level the playing field with big applications that can render content in endless ways.
 But what if we didn't need a big application to format our content?

 One tool that has gained popularity for simplifying this process is Markdown.
 In this post, we'll discuss the benefits of using Markdown and how you can incorporate it into your projects.
 I'm such a fan, that I wrote this very article in Markdown for [my own blog ](https://magill.dev/blog)!

 ### Benefits of Using Markdown

 **Simplicity and Ease of Use**
 Markdown can be as simple and user-friendly as plain text, making it easy to learn and implement.
 The straightforward syntax lets you focus on writing rather than wrestling with formatting.
-This eliminates those moments of "it looked different on my computer" when sharing documents.
+This eliminates those moments of "it looked different on my computer" that comes from abstracting presentation from content.

 **Drag It Anywhere Without Breaking**
 One of Markdown's standout features is portability.
 Since Markdown _is_ plain text, it can be easily stored and transmitted across platforms and tools without losing structure or formatting.
 This helps avoid the compatibility headaches often encountered with more complex formats like those from MS Office and Google Docs.